Rose-STL-Lab/Zihao-s-Toolbox/README.md

     os.system(f"kubectl apply -f build/{name}.yaml")
 ```

-This will create `build/example.yaml` and launch a pod on the node `examplenode.net`. `sleep infinity` will be automatically appended.
-The conda environment will be activated by default.
-Alternatively, you can specify `interactive=False` and launch the command as a job.
+This script creates build/example.yaml and launches a pod on examplenode.net.
+The pod will run indefinitely after hello-world, and the conda environment will be activated by default.
+Set interactive=False to launch the command as a job.
+Don't put sleep infinity in command.

 #### Launch a batch of workloads

-First, create `config/launch.yaml` that contain all running hyperparameter commands for experiments.
+Create config/launch.yaml with all your experiment commands and hyperparameters:

 ```yaml
 project_name: <project-name>